munificent/craftinginterpreters/book/statements-and-state.md

 In this analogy, a block statement, where you stuff a series of statements inside a pair of curly braces, works sort of like parentheses for expressions.
 A block statement is itself in the "higher" precedence level and can be used anywhere, like in the clauses of an if statement.
 But the statements it *contains* can be lower precedence.
 You're allowed to declare variables and other names inside the block.
-So the curlies let you escape back into the full statement grammar from a place where only some statements are allowed.
+The curlies let you escape back into the full statement grammar from a place where only some statements are allowed.

 </aside>